tpb1908/HN/README.md

 - [x] Preload greater number of items and don't both cancelling background task
 - [ ] Free floating FAB for scrolling
 - [x] Option for bottom toolbar
+- [x] Allow collapsing of all comments between child and parent

 ## Refactoring plan